bizhan-laripour/Hibernate_ORM/README.md

 ### Hibernate ORM
-This is a sample project for teaching hibernate
+This is a sample project for teaching hibernate to my students.